bostonopen/bostonopen.github.io/SECURITY.md

 ## Updates

 This security policy may be updated from time to time.
-Please refer to the Git history for changelog.
+Please refer to the Git history for the changelog.

 Last Updated: October 2024